TreeGee73/Professional-README-Generator/README.md

   <a name='questions'></a>
   ## Questions / Contact Details
-  This app can be found on my Github page at [TreeGee73](https://github.com/TreeGee73).

-  If you have any questions or need to contact me about this app, I can reached either on Github or by email at [treegee73@gmail.com](treegee73@gmail.com).
+ If you have any questions or need to contact me about this app, visit my GitHub page at [TreeGee73](https://github.com/TreeGee73).